-The instructional design of Reveal Math keeps the teacher as the facilitator and encourages rich class discussion, participation, and reasoning from the very beginning of the lesson.
-Every lesson launches with a Be Curious activity consisting of a sense-making routine.
-Designed to develop students' ability to make sense of a situation, the activity guides a classroom discussion where students engage in collaborative conversations to connect and apply mathematics.
-Teachers additionally lead whole-group discussions to connect concepts to strategies and procedures using examples during the Explore and Develop instructional moment.
+Math classrooms with rich discourse offer "students a way to express their ideas, reasoning, and thinking, and [they] also support the deepening of that thinking as students must make conjectures and back up their ideas with evidence" (Seely, 2017, p.
+2).
+The instructional design of Reveal Math keeps the teacher as the facilitator and encourages rich discussion, participation, and reasoning from the students from the very beginning of the lesson.
+Every lesson includes a Number Routine as a warm-up activity.
+Designed to build students' proficiency with number and number sense, Number Routines provide teachers with prompts that encourage students to talk about their reasoning for solving unknown problems.
+Additionally, every lesson launches with a Be Curious activity that consists of a sense-making routine.
+Designed to develop students' ability to make sense of a situation, the activity is presented as a classroom discussion where students engage in collaborative conversations to connect and apply mathematics.